Latavius Murray Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- In his three career matchups against them, Murray has averaged 34.7 rushing yards against the Rams, 4.2 more than his over/under in Sunday's game.
+- Over his three career matchups against the Rams, Murray averaged 34.7 rushing yards per game, 4.2 more yards than his over/under in Sunday's game.

 - Murray, in three matchups versus the Rams, has run for a TD once, including multiple scores in that game.